TheRacetrack/racetrack/docs/deployment/standalone-host.md

 # Installation to standalone host
-You can install Racetrack to a standalone host (eg. EC2 host or fresh VM instance) using the installer script that runs it on the Docker Engine infrastructure.
+You can install Racetrack to a standalone host (e.g. EC2 host or fresh VM instance) using the installer script that runs it on the Docker Engine infrastructure.

 ## Requirements